 The NICS Improvement Act grant programs do not supplant NCHIP.
 Rather, the NICS Improvement Act grants are to be made in a manner "consistent with" and "in accordance with" NCHIP.
 The major difference from NCHIP is that the NICS Improvement Act grants may only be used for specified purposes that are related to achieving the completeness goals for the records directly related to NICS checks.
 In addition, the NICS Improvement Act authorizes a separate grant program for funding that is dedicated to be used by state courts systems, where most of the disposition information missing from the national repositories originates.

-Fifteen states received NICS Improvement Amendments Act funding in FY 2013 totaling about $10 million.
+Twenty-two states received NICS Improvement Amendments Act funding in FY 2015 totaling over $22 million.

 For more information on state-specific projects go to State-by-State Information.